• Skip to primary navigation

 Instructions

-• Now heat the tava or wide skillet and add about 1 tbsps of oil.
+• Heat a wide skillet or tava and add 2 tablespoons of oil.
 Reduce the heat to medium.

 Notes

-Adjust the salt and spices as per your preference.
+• Adjust salt and spices to suit your taste.

-Grated carrots, cauliflower and cabbage can be added to make it veggie tikki.
+• Grated carrots, cauliflower, or cabbage can be added to make a vegetable tikki.

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.